camdeno/F16Capstone/Mathematical Model/README.md

 # Variables
-Stores the Variables and Coefficient Definitions of the Mathematical Model
+Aerodynamic Coefficients
+  * is used to store the updated Coefficients developed in the Model from testing and data gathered

+Variable Definitions
+  * contains the history of equations and reviesions for the variables defined in the mathmatical model.